Table of Contents:

 Now, sit back and enjoy clean energy from the sun for years to come.

 Home solar panels are often worth it and have the potential to save you thousands in electricity bills over time.
-The deciding factors include how much electricity you need, solar panel costs in your area, average sunlight, and state incentives available to you.
+The deciding factors include how much electricity you need, solar panel costs in your area, average sunlight (diffuse and direct sunlight), and state incentives available to you.
 If the math looks good to you, it’s a great time to start using clean solar energy for your home.

 Below are a few frequently asked questions about home solar panels: